Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Across all routes, service frequency averages 14 trips per day, which amounts to approximately 52 weekly trips per individual stop.
+Across all routes, an average of 14 trips per day is maintained, translating to roughly 52 weekly trips per individual stop.

 Frequently Asked Questions - Transport